 That being said, analysts are optimistic that markets will eventually recover when the pandemic is over, whenever that might be.

 For newbie investors, the advice is unanimously to invest for the long-term, rather than let yourself get upset by current market volatility.
 Choose your stocks wisely, opting for companies with strong fundamentals.
 If you’re totally clueless, consider opting for a robo investor, but make sure it’s one with a diversified portfolio and good risk management strategies.
+Or compare online investment brokerages at our MoneySmart page to decide which one is best for you.

 If you’re an existing investor, keep calm.
 It’s hard not to be concerned about the current situation, but historically, fleeing the stock market and dumping stocks for cash has never proved successful.
 If you can still afford to, it may be better to sit tight and hold on because markets should eventually recover — it’s just a matter of when.